A little about me

 I met my husband, Grant, through my love of cycling.
 We met, randomly, because we had answered a request to have a Trips for Kids chapter here in Flagstaff.
 His compassion and sweetness quickly won me over and we were married in a beautiful meadow at the foot of the San Francisco Peaks in 2007.
 We tried to have children, but the same fateful universe that got me a job and got me to meet my husband decided it was not in our life plan.
 It was a hard reality to face, but in time, I healed.
 Grant is my rock and can always bring me back to center when I get sad or feeling lost.
 I’m sure living with a sensitive person like me isn’t always easy but he makes it seem that way.
 We love to travel together, hike and enjoy the small moments we both know always add up to the important things in life.
 Grant works for New Belgium Brewing Company and is also a talented running coach.
 Check out his website!

-We share our home with two dogs and two cats who are all my heart.
+We share our home with our dog and cat who are all my heart.
 If you ever want to meet them, head over to my personal Instagram account.
 Or better yet, check their Instagram accounts.
 Yes, I’m that person who has Instagram accounts for their pets.
 But seriously, the only way I can even handle social media is because of pet accounts.